 Yes, this paleo and keto chocolate pudding has just two ingredients – coconut milk and bittersweet chocolate!
 It is ridiculously easy to make, and the result is decadent and rich, with a velvety mouthfeel.

 This paleo and keto chocolate pudding solves both issues.
 It is dairy-free, and it’s so easy to make.
 The best part?
-It’s delicious and super rich, especially the keto version made with super dark chocolate.
-No one will believe that this amazing keto chocolate pudding has just two ingredients!
+It’s delicious and super rich.
+Especially the keto version made with healthy super dark chocolate.
+No one will believe that this amazing keto chocolate pudding has so few ingredients!

 Enjoyed this paleo and keto chocolate pudding?
 Great!
 Another amazingly delicious and healthy chocolate pudding that I make quite often is this tasty banana chocolate pudding.
 It’s healthy and paleo, but obviously not keto.
 And this classic dark chocolate mousse is amazing.
 It reminds me of the wonderful chocolate mousse we were served in a little French bistro in Paris, years ago.

 Paleo and Keto Chocolate Pudding